Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: Summary of prior literature

+There are natural right and left commuting actions of the two symmetric groups $\Sym_r$, $W_n$ on $\V^{\otimes r}$, given respectively by:

 for any $\sigma \in \Sym_r$, $w \in W_n$.
 The action of $\Sym_r$ is by place-permutation and the action of $W_n$ is the diagonal extension of the natural permutation action of $W_n$ on the given basis.
-In Theorems 1 and 2 we summarise recent results that underly the question addressed by this paper; in Theorem 3 we state the main result which we prove in this paper.
+We use different symbols for the two symmetric groups to avoid the possibility of confusing one for the other.
+Even when $n=r$ they act differently on the tensor space $\V^{\otimes r}$.
+Note that $W_n$ may be identified with the Weyl group of $\GL(\V) \cong \GL_n(\Bbbk)$ and the action of $W_n$ is the one induced by the natural diagonal action of $\GL(\V)$.